Professionals Consumers Housing Observer About

 New Construction - Insurance Flexibilities

 Min.
 50 pts Fees and premiums at-a-glance Up to 95% Min.
-1.1 Up to 40 years Waived Recourse Discretionary
+1.1 Up to 40 years Recourse Discretionary

 Min.
 70 pts Up to 45 years